dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 I will explain how I have experienced each one of them and how each interacts or overlaps with another.
 With the exception of some stories that I wanted to get out of my head, I will try to be brief because the list is extensive.
-If anyone of you, my readers wants an expansion or more information on a specific subjects, plese say so and I will write something for you, even if you are the only person requesting it.
+If anyone of you, my readers wants an expansion or more information on a specific subjects, please say so and I will write something for you, even if you are the only person requesting it.
 If you believe that your organisation or company suffers from some of the above and needs help getting out, get in touch.
 I will do something very English, I will charge you.